FinnWelzmueller/FLASHES2.0/README.md

 The dashboards are structured in the following way.
 On top, there is an overview section, which covers the most important available lightcurves (Swift/BAT 15-50 keV, MAXI 2-20 keV and Fermi/GBM 12-50 keV).
 If Swift and MAXI data are available, the overview section covers the Hardness-Intensity diagram and a lightcurves of the combined flux.

 The connection from the dashboard to the InfluxDB happens via the backend.
 The Infinity Datasource is used as datasource in Grafana.
-The UID of the datasource is 'flashes-datasource'
+The UID of the datasource is 'flashes-datasource'.

 ## Source Tagging